hellkvist/hellkvist.github.io/index.md

 : **Authors:** Martin Hellkvist, Ayca Özcelikkale, Anders Ahlén.
 : *We give bounds on the generalization error in a distributed learning setting for a large family of regressor distributions.*

-<a href="https://arxiv.org/abs/2004.14637" target="_blank">Generalization Error for Linear Regression under Distributed Learning</a>, 2020, <a href="https://ieeexplore.ieee.org/document/9154284" target="_blank">Presented and published via SPAWC 2020)</a>
+<a href="https://arxiv.org/abs/2004.14637" target="_blank">Generalization Error for Linear Regression under Distributed Learning</a>, 2020, Presented and published via <a href="https://ieeexplore.ieee.org/document/9154284" target="_blank">SPAWC 2020</a>
 : **Authors:** Martin Hellkvist, Ayca Özcelikkale, Anders Ahlén.
 : *We consider a distributed linear regression problem, and characterize the genrealization error for Gaussian regressors.*